-We were established as the "wildlife trade monitoring network".
+TRAFFIC was established as the "wildlife trade monitoring network".
 Although our expertise and objectives have expanded since then, wildlife trade monitoring is still at the heart of what we do.

 "Evidence to Influence" is a core approach within our overall conservation strategy, ensuring that expert research and impartial analysis guide our policy decisions and recommendations.
-Our international team of conservationists collect and use the latest trade data to make keep our analysis parallel with evolving trade dynamics.
+Our international team of conservationists collect and use the latest trade data to keep our analysis parallel with evolving trade dynamics.

-Our scientifically rigorous approach to wildlife trade monitoring is what sets us apart, and gives us the influence we need to bring about lasting changeThomasina Oldfield, Science, Research and Analysis Co-ordinator
+our scientifically rigorous approach to wildlife trade monitoring is what sets us apart, and gives us the influence we need to bring about lasting changeThomasina Oldfield, Science, Research and Analysis Co-ordinator

 Keeping abreast of the latest trade trends, fluctuations, dynamics and criminal activity is essential to protecting natural biodiversity.